 Gibbons, 30, is one of an estimated 330,000 pregnant or lactating health care workers, according to the Centers for Disease Control and Prevention, who are deciding whether to be immunized against COVID-19, even though there's minimal data on its effects in pregnancy and none on lactation.
 Gibbons noted that many of her pregnant colleagues opted not to get the vaccine, which has made her second-guess herself at times.

 As the phased distribution of the vaccine progresses, even more mothers will have to make the same call.
-In fact, the Texas health department has expanded access to the vaccine for pregnant people and others with underlying conditions that increase the risk of severe COVID-19 illness.
+In fact, the Texas health department has expanded access to the vaccine to include all pregnant people and others with underlying conditions that increase the risk of severe COVID-19 illness.

 Whether you should get the COVID-19 vaccine as a pregnant person will depend on your individual circumstances, and the CDC recommends discussing the available information with a health care provider.
 Here are some other factors to consider.